 MY TRAVEL BACKGROUND

 In 1991 I joined the Peace Corps.
 My Peace Corps service in Guatemala in 1991-92 led to work as a United Nations Volunteer in the first elections in Bosnia and Herzegovina after the Bosnian War.
 I have since worked elections in 12 other countries.
 A particular highlight of my international work was managing camps for internally displaced persons (IDPs) in 2002 in Herat, Afghanistan.
 Development work in Kandahar, Afghanistan also stands out.
 I have traveled to 53 countries in total.
-In the U.S. I have worked with FEMA as a reservist for the past twelve-years and have worked on most of the major domestic disasters; currently in a disaster survival assistance management capacity.
+In the U.S. I have worked with FEMA as a reservist for the past twelve years and have worked on most of the major domestic disasters; currently in a disaster survival assistance management capacity.
 I continue to both travel and volunteer internationally.
-As a writer my work has appeared in Transitions Abroad, The Orange County Register, Pakistan Link, Peace Corps Online, International Travel News and various other online and print publications.
+As a writer my work has appeared in the Huff Post, Transitions Abroad, The Orange County Register, Pakistan Link, Peace Corps Online, International Travel News and various other online and print publications.

 ABOUT THIS WEBSITE